zebrunner/carina/docs/automation/api.md

 ```

 #### Validation against JSON schema
 When you need to validate response structure regardless of the actual values you may use validation by JSON schema.
-In this case you need actual response from service, let's say we have the following:
+In this case you need an actual response from service, let's say we have the following:
 ```
 {
     "email": "test@domain.com",